cancerberoSgx/node-lucene/java2js/README.md

 # TODO

+ * User able to configure output type "only interfaces", "only interfaces one file", "interfaces and node-java implementations"
  * references to other types like "returns": "org.foo.Bar" - need to add imports and exports .
  * references to other types: What happens reference is external ? should we create it or warn the user - configurable ?
  * java natives (java.lang.String) translated to js natives